heshamerfan97/flutter_google_maps_example/README.md

  ```

-Note that for deployment, you need to tell the user (throw UI) that you will be collecting his location even when the app is in background.
+Note that for deployment, you need to tell the user (through UI) that you will be collecting his location even when the app is in background.

 ### Using the current location service
  - Using any state management you prefer [(Here using BLoC/Cubit)](/lib/controller/live_location_cubit.dart) to control the service